Why is SMILE such a good option?

 What’s so special about SMILE?

 LASIK involves creating a flap in the cornea to get to the permanent tissue underneath and requires the surgeon to switch between lasers or instruments during the procedure.
 Thanks to new technology, in particular the Carl Zeiss VisuMax Femtosecond laser, it can now be performed with just one laser.

 This sounds all well and good but what does it all mean for the patient?
 Why is SMILE such a good option over other types of Laser Eye Surgery?

 Well, there are a bunch of reasons, but here are the three big ones:

 SMILE Leaves the cornea intact

 It’s widely understood that the strongest layers of the cornea are those closest to the surface.
-Due to the minimally invasive nature of SMILE, this area remains relatively undisturbed, and therefore more strength is retained in the cornea.
-This translates to an even lower risk of complications, a speedier recovery, and an all round safer experience.
+Due to the minimally invasive nature of SMILE, this area remains relatively undisturbed, and therefore more strength is retained in the cornea after surgery compared to a flap-based procedure like LASIK.

 SMILE is suitable for more patients

 “Not only is the patient experience greatly enhanced, as there is less surgical manipulation of the eye – making it less invasive than traditional laser eye surgery – but it also makes vision correction available to people who would have previously been told that they were unsuitable candidates.
 It’s a major development.”

 Dry eye is one of the most common side effects following Laser Eye Surgery is dry eye.
 For most people, this means little more than avoiding screens for 24 hours and using lubricated eye drops for a short period.
 However, for some patients who already suffer from corneal dryness, it can be more of an issue.

 What’s more, SMILE can safely go beyond the boundaries of flap-based Laser Eye Surgery and treat even higher myopic prescriptions than previously thought possible.

 Interested in learning more about SMILE?
 Leave us a comment or book a consultation today and speak with one of our Patient Care Coordinators by calling 020 7224 1005.